 How many of us know from an early age what we want to do with our lives, when we grow up?
 As parents encourage, we become encouraged to think about it more.
 I remember as a child being asked that same question and my father answering.

 Not only was I never encouraged to aspire to my dreams, being born into a culture that didn’t encourage girls, only served to set my life on a path of marriage and children.
-I believe it’s important for us all to know our potential and to be encouraged.
-It not only encourages wider thought, but also encourages us to be confident; independent and more in control of our thoughts and our lives in general.
+It’s important for us all to know our potential and to be encouraged to achieve it.
+It not only encourages wider thought, but also encourages us to be confident, independent and more in control of our thoughts and our lives in general.

-I believe anyone can do it.
-We must change the way we perceive ourselves, so that we change our approach.
+But I believe anyone can do it.
+We can all change.
+We must learn to change our approach and our direction.
 The approach is the most important.
-We also have to make sure that our goals and dreams are not beyond our reach, but within our reach.
+We also have to make sure that our goals and dreams are not beyond our reach, but within it.